-You can interface the backup center with Managed Service for Prometheus and use Managed Service for Prometheus to monitor the status of backup vaults and backup tasks in the current cluster.
-This allows you to gain real-time insights into application migration and disaster recovery.
-This topic describes how to use the dashboards provided by Managed Service for Prometheus to monitor the backup center and how to configure alerting for backup task failures.
+You can integrate the backup center with Managed Service for Prometheus to monitor the status of backup vaults and tasks in real-time.
+This topic describes how to monitor the backup center and configure alerting.

 Prerequisites